pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingToReducerProtocols.md

 ```

 The ``Reduce`` type is like a type-erased reducer that allows you to construct a reducer from a
 closure.
-In Swift 5.6, the @``ReducerBuilder`` will automatically erase the reducer you build for
+In Swift 5.6, the ``ReducerBuilder`` will automatically erase the reducer you build for
 you so that you do not have to worry about specifying its type explicitly.
 This may come with a
 slight performance cost compared to using full opaque types for `body`, but should be of comparable
 performance to reducers using the ``Reducer`` type, which is now soft-deprecated.